 Exploring Time and Place

-A continued emphasis on and support for literacy provides practice with language and multimodal learning as students investigate discussions of social studies in Exploring Time and Place.
+A continued emphasis on and support for literacy in student-driven models of exploration and learning guides students in their investigations of social studies in Exploring Time and Place.
+Students will develop the foundation needed for their state history and social studies courses in fourth grade.

 4th Grade